WolffRuoff/Tongue-Drum-Hero/README.md

 ## Current Bugs
 There are currently only two known bugs in Tongue Drum Hero that are both results of Lens Studio and the Spectacles.
 The first one is that when you move your head quickly as the marker is first discovered the notes will be significantly off.
 This is because the extended marker tracking only uses the first frame of the marker tracking while the marker tracking itself requires multiple frames to calibrate itself if the glasses are quickly moving.
 The second bug is that the extended marker tracking sometimes causes the notes to drift overtime.
 Both of these bugs can be fixed by simply restarting the lens.

+In Lens Studio there is another bug in the preview mode that makes the notes static and not track with the video preview used.
+This bug persists only in Lens Studio and goes away when the lens is loaded to the Spectacles.

 ## Asset Sources
 I made all of the assets in this project except for the magnifying glass hint icon which way made by Snap Inc.